davidfowl/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 ## Prefer `Task.FromResult` over `Task.Run` for pre-computed or trivially computed data

-For pre-computed results, there's no need to call `Task.Run`, that will end up queuing a work item to the thread pool that will immediately complete with the pre-computed value.
+For pre-computed results, there's no need to call `Task.Run`, which will end up queuing a work item to the thread pool that will immediately complete with the pre-computed value.
 Instead, use `Task.FromResult`, to create a task wrapping already computed data.

 ❌ **BAD** This example wastes a thread-pool thread to return a trivially computed value.